 Product Development and Quality Assurance: Individuals involved in product development and quality assurance can benefit by understanding common failures in plastics.
 This knowledge aids in designing more robust products and implementing effective quality control measures.

 This educational program is provided as a service of SPE.
 The views and opinions expressed on this or any SPE educational program are those of the Speaker(s) and/or the persons appearing with the Speaker(s) and do not necessarily reflect the views and opinions of the Society of Plastics Engineers, Inc. (SPE) or its officials, employees or designees.
 To comment or to present an opposing or supporting opinion, please contact us at info@4SPE.org.

-Registration may be transferred before August 28.
-No transfers after August 28.
+Full Refunds, minus a $50 processing fee will be granted until March 25, 2024.
+No refunds will be granted after March 25, 2024.
+Registration may be transferred before March 25, 2024.
+No transfers after March 25, 2024.
 Please contact firstname.lastname@example.org for assistance in transferring a registration.